raspberrypilearning/jam-sense-hat-random-sparkles/en/step_1.md

 - PC

 If you have a Raspberry Pi but no Sense HAT, you can use the Sense HAT emulator in Raspbian.
-Simply change the import line at the top of your code from `from sense_hat import SenseHat` to `from sense_emu import SenseHat`.
+Simply change the import line at the top of your code from:

+`from sense_hat import SenseHat`

+to:

+`from sense_emu import SenseHat`.

 If you don't have a Raspberry Pi, you can use the Trinket Sense HAT emulator online at [trinket.io/sense-hat](https://trinket.io/sense-hat).
 The import line is the same.